Matt Deegan is at the forefront of radio’s changing world.

 Prior to Folder Media he worked in the Strategy and Development department for the GWR Group and GCap Media (now Global Radio).
 There he successfully bid and won analogue and digital radio licences, renewed the licences for over 20 local stations and Classic FM and took the XFM brand from its London roots to the four corners of the UK.

 Outside of Folder, Matt has been involved with a variety of industry organisations.
 He’s been a committee member for the Sony Radio Academy Awards, Radio at the Edge conference, the Association of Student Radio Alumni and the Radio Academy’s 30 Under 30 scheme.
 He’s judged the Sonys, the Arqivas, the Student Radio Awards, the BBC’s Audio and Music awards, the BT Digital Music Awards as well as the Marketing & Promotions Awards.
 He’s also a trustee for Insanity, a community radio station at Royal Holloway, University of London.

 Matt is an in-demand conference speaker, speaking at Radio Academy events including the Radio Festival and TechCon, the Radiodays events in the Nordic countries, Mediadays Munich, the EBU’s Multimedia Meets Radio, the Manchester Media Festival, IBC as well as events for the Russian Radio Academy.

-In 2011, with James Cridland, he created the successful Next Radio conference – an event described as “re-inventing the radio conference”.
+In 2011, with James Cridland, he created the annual Next Radio conference – an event described as “re-inventing the radio conference”.